johnpuddephatt/leedscommunityhomes/_posts/2019-11-03-staff-vacancy-community-led-housing-clh-advisor.md

 There's loads more information about [community led housing ](https://www.communityledhomes.org.uk/)here.

-Download the full [Job Description and Person Spec ](https://drive.google.com/file/d/1OlliBKbqsS7tuLpPRMUkwJ1EXCIu89bF/view?usp=sharing "Adviser JD&PS")here.
+See the full job description below.

 #### About you .......